 - Workshops: Regular practical small business workshops, including a number held at The Boulevard Centre in Floreat.

-The Town of Cambridge is an Alliance Partner of the Western Suburbs Business Association (WSBA), which is a member-based organisation that delivers member benefits to local business.
+The Town encourages businesses within Cambridge to join the Western Suburbs Business Association (WSBA), which is a member-based organisation that delivers member benefits to local business.
 This includes member advocacy as well as networking and business development opportunities.

 Becoming a member of the WSBA is a great way to get involved in the local business community.
 To find out more about how membership can benefit you and your business visit WSBA.